zhangjis/CMAPPER_rock/README.md

 column 11-13: mantle convective velocity, mantle magnetic Reynolds number,mantle viscosity, and mass.

-Note that the directory `/results` mentioned here and below will have an ending indicating what planet the txt files in the folder are for.
-For example, the directory for `/results` a planet with a mass of 3 Earth mass, core mass fraction of 0.326, evolving time of 12 Gyr, same level of radiogenic elements concentration to that of Earth, and equilibrium temperature of 255 K, the directory will be named `/results_Mpl3.0_CMF0.326_time12.0_Qrad1.0_1.0_1.0_1.0_Teq255.0`.

 In addition, planet thermal history is saved in `evolution.txt` in the sub-directory `/results`.
 Each column from left to right represents